moshthesubnet/my-lab-docs/docs/guides/pihole-lxc.md

 !!! bug "Troubleshooting"
     If you lose the admin password generated at the end of the install, run this command in the LXC console to set a new one:

     ```bash
     pihole -a -p
     ```

-!!! quote "Optional Tip"
+!!! tip "(Optional) Secondary DNS"
-    Set your **Secondary DNS** to `1.1.1.1` as a fallback if your lab goes down.
+    Set your Secondary DNS to `1.1.1.1` for a fallback if your lab goes down.